 George Washington Law Review

 Fairfax, Lisa, "All on Board?
 Board Diversity Trends Reflect Signs of Promise and Concern" (2019).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2385.